visgence/teleceptor/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>

 Notes:
-we don't run webpack using the '-p' flag in production because this auto sets uglyifly to use mangle which breaks angular. instead we define the production environment ourselves and run uglyifly ourselves.
+we don't run webpack using the '-p' flag in production because this auto sets uglyifly to use mangle which breaks angular.
-Note: apparently there is a way to write angular modules in such a way that mangle can be run.
+Instead we define the production environment ourselves and run uglyifly ourselves.